fossabot/GiG.Core/docs/GiG.Core.Logging.Enrichers.MultiTenant.md

 ## Basic Usage

-Make use of `WriteToFluentd()` when configuring logging.
+Make use of `EnrichWithTenantId()` when configuring logging.
 The Enricher depends on 'GiG.Core.MultiTenant.Abstractions.ITenantAccessor'.

 ```csharp